Mechazo11/clearpath_simulator_harmonic/README.md

 * To list all published topic ```gz topic -l```
 * To echo a gz topic: ```gz topic -e --topic  /model/a200_0000/robot/cmd_vel```

-## Install and verify a gamepad [OPTIONAL]
+## How to install and use Xbox One Controller [OPTIONAL]

-The following instructions are valid for a Xbox One game controller.
-For PS4/PS5 or wired controllers, please look for them online.
+The following instructions are valid for a Xbox One game controller and Ubuntu 22.04 / 24/04.

 * Ensure ```dkms```, ```bluez``` and ```xpadneo``` drivers are installed.
 Bu default ```dkms``` and ```linux headers``` will be installed in Ubuntu 22.04.
 Install ```bluez```: ```sudo apt-get install bluez```